CmoaToto/cmoatoto.github.io/_posts/2009-01-09-what-i-did-accesnake.markdown

 >
 > Developed in Python, this game has been entirely coded with a text-editor, on a N95 8Go.
 I never used a computer to make it.
 >
 > For the first time in a snake game, you can move in any direction, slow down, and accelerate just by moving the phone.
-You can cross your tail but don't touch the wall or you will loose a life.
+You can cross your tail but don't touch the wall or you will lose a life.
 >
 > If you don't have an accelerometer, or if you prefer to use the keyboard, just choose the right option.